-There are numerous funding source options available for those who need assistance covering the cost of home modifications in the greater Denver, CO, metropolitan area .
-These agencies want families to stay in their home and remain in their community; they will help people do so by making homes safer and more accessible by removing barriers.
+There are numerous funding source options available for those who need assistance covering the cost of home modifications in the greater Denver, CO, metropolitan area.
+These agencies want families to stay in their homes and remain in their communities; they will help people do so by making homes safer and more accessible by removing barriers.
 Local communities have resources available for home improvements, you just have to ask!
 Here’s what to do:

 - Get estimates from 2-3 contractors for the work you’d like done.

-- Fill out application for funding and attach supporting documentation: Estimates, letter explaining the need and circumstances and photos if possible.
+- Fill out an application for funding and attach supporting documentation: Estimates, a letter explaining the need and circumstances, and photos if possible.

 - Contact the agencies below and ask if there is funding available.